 8. Decrease or alleviate alcohol altogether.

 9. Get massage or receive healthy touch.

 12. Share with friends.

 15. Listen to your body and your emotions.

 Often when you change your behaviors, you do not notice a difference at first.
 You may want to put this list on the refrigerator or a mirror and practice for six months to see how your life changes.
 Then once more do the stress test to assess your stress level on a scale from 1–10 and see how much you have improved.

 This is just a start on how to relieve stress in your life.

 The above article is adapted from the book, 12 Weeks to Self-Healing: Transforming Pain

 through Energy Medicine (USA Amazon), kindly shared by the author, Candess M. Campbell, PhD.

-Move from How To Relieve Stress Symptoms to the home page - Healing CFSME.com
+Click on the link below to move from How To Relieve Stress Symptoms to the home page.